 How does PSD2 affect bank customers' digital identity?

-The new Revised Directive on Payment Services (PSD2), issued by the European Banking Authority to deregulate the financial sector before 2018, has sparked a genuine revolution in the processes of managing digital identity –and in its protection.
+The new Revised Directive on Payment Services (PSD2), issued by the European Banking Authority to deregulate the financial sector, has sparked a genuine revolution in the processes of managing digital identity –and in its protection.

 The EU therefore seeks a payment market in Europe that is open to other actors in addition to the banks (fintech companies).
 In this scenario, managing users' digital identities takes on a new dimension.
 This Discussion Paper from the EBA explores most of the risks and requirements of the new environment around the corner after the implementation of PSD2.
 It is evidently much more complex, and more sensitive.
 This is why APIs and the approach used to program them (open or closed application programming interfaces) is a matter for international debate.

 Digital identity, a paramount asset